 Countable nouns are items that can be counted and have both singular and plural forms.

-Uncountable nouns (or mass nouns) refer to things that cannot be counted individually.
+Uncountable nouns (or mass nouns) refer to things that cannot be counted individually and often require quantifiers like "some" or "a lot of."

 Collective nouns represent a group of people, animals, or things as a single entity.

-Nouns play several roles in sentence structure.
+Nouns play several key roles in sentence structure.
 Here are the primary functions:

 The subject is the "doer" of the action or the main focus of the sentence.